 - PET/ Polyester- it is also called Mylar, and plastic is used as backing in film or laminate.

-- Polymide films are heat-resistant, silicone-based backing known as Kapton strip and are widely used for their fantastic physical, chemical, and electrical baking over various surfaces.
+- Polymide films are heat-resistant, silicone-based backings known as Kapton strips and are widely used for their fantastic physical, chemical, and electrical baking over various surfaces.

 - PVC/ Vinyl- is used in a vinyl or PVC backing to resist water, weather extremes, and abrasion.

-- Filament- it is a strapping made of filament then woven in yarns.
-It strong and versatile and used for odd-shaped materials.
+- Filament- it is a strapping made of filament and then woven in yarns.
+It is strong and versatile and used for odd-shaped materials.

 How to Apply Them?

 The material used in them is thermally activated, pressure-sensitive, and might need some moisture for the application.
 There is another type like latex gums that sticks all by them.